fyshhh/bridgebot/README.md

 To see a sample run of the website, use this code: 0DzHzIMzzN-y-mfJFZNDnrCzxwvbKMXWIlqeTGVgmABOYHdyjPohiaELQRScpkUsut

-*If you're interested in reading the code but don't understand HTML, Javascript, jQuery or CSS, please scroll to the Front-End Interactions section below.*
+*If you're interested in reading the code but don't understand HTML, Javascript or jQuery, please scroll to the Front-End Interactions section below.*

 **Input Processing:**